FDA official explains decision on 'simplified' booster shots

 AP Health Writer

-WASHINGTON (AP) — The U.S. government’s booster campaign got a lot simpler Friday after Food and Drug Administration officials authorized the Pfizer and Moderna COVID-19 vaccines for all adults.
+WASHINGTON (AP) — The U.S. government’s booster campaign got a lot simpler Friday after Food and Drug Administration officials authorized extra shots of Pfizer and Moderna COVID-19 vaccines for all adults.

 It replaces a complicated system in which eligibility was based on age, health conditions and other factors.